Vitamin Mis-Steps

 - Early Multiple Vitamins had lower vitamin dosages than today and the serving size was usually 6 tablets, 2 three times a day.

-- Six tablets were used due to the large space needed for the appropriate amount of minerals.
+- Six tablets were used due to the large space needed for the appropriate amount of natural food sources for vitamins and minerals.

-- Early sources for vitamins were natural such as cod fish oil for vitamins A&D, algae for beta carotene, liver and Yeast for B-Complex, Wheat germ oil for Vitamin E, Rose hips with ascorbic acid for vitamin C, Bonemeal or Dolomite for minerals.
+- Early sources for vitamins were natural such as Cod Liver Fish Oil for vitamins A&D, Algae for beta carotene, Liver and Yeast for B-Complex, Wheat germ oil for Vitamin E, Rose hips with ascorbic acid for vitamin C, Bonemeal or Dolomite for minerals.

 - The first changes to the multiple: Introduction of the one a day multiples.
-These often had greater amounts of tiny vitamins while large mineral amounts had to dramatically decrease.
-This was obviously a convenience move to get more people to take multivitamin products.
+These often had greater amounts of tiny vitamins while larges size mineral amounts had to dramatically decrease.
+This was obviously a convenience move to get more people to take multivitamins.

-- Next, the nutritionally balanced B vitamin Complex changed from being balanced to body usage amounts to being balanced at all the same amounts. (i.e. Balanced B 50, a misuse of the term balanced)
+- Next, the various amounts of nutritionally balanced B vitamin Complex changed from being balanced to body usage amounts to being balanced at all the same amounts. (i.e. Balanced B 50, a misuse of the term balanced)

 - As the vitamin dosages grew larger, time-release mechanisms were introduced to attempt to increase vitamin absorption by slowing down the release into the digestive system.
 This has now proven to be unwise for two reasons.
 1. Some tablets did not break down at all.
 2. This delayed breakdown hindered nutrient processing for absorption channels.

-- Next, the six a day was reduced to 2-4 per day, sometimes by larger tablets or capsules, or just by reducing amounts of some nutrients.
+- Then, the six a day was reduced to 2-4 per day, sometimes by larger tablets or capsules, or just by reducing amounts of some nutrients.

 - The trend was to reduce minerals since they took up so much space and to increase vitamins because they are so small.
 This was completely counter to what should have taken place.